minuetai/agents/README.md

     # one-time install
     npm install -g ajv-cli ajv-formats

-    # validate your profile against the schema
+    # validate your agent against the schema
     ajv validate -c ajv-formats \
                  -s https://minuetai.github.io/agents/schema.json \
-                 -d schema.json
+                 -d agent.json
     ~~~

 5. **Commit & push** – that's it.
-Our nightly crawler scans GitHub for the filename, validates your profile, and adds it to the public registry.
+Our nightly crawler scans GitHub for the filename, validates your agent, and adds it to the public registry.
 6. **Check back tomorrow** – your agent should appear here → <https://minuetai.github.io/agents/>

 > ℹ️ **Don't fork this repo** unless you're contributing to the schema itself.
 The whole point is automatic discovery from your own repository!

-> ℹ️ If validation fails, the profile won't be indexed.
+> ℹ️ If validation fails, the agent won't be indexed.
 Run the `ajv` command above to see and fix errors before pushing.

 ---